OLSEN gallery was established in 1993 and exhibits a broad spectrum of Australian and international art, in the gallery, online, and at art fairs.

 Tim Olsen is a well-regarded figure in the Australian art world and a successful gallery owner.
 The son of renowned artist John Olsen, A.O.
 O.B.E., Tim grew up immersed in the world of modern and contemporary art.

-Beyond his work as a gallerist, Tim has contributed significantly to the broader arts community.
-He has been a foundation member of the Art Gallery of New South Wales, with a particular interest in its conservation department, and is a major donor to Sydney’s Museum of Contemporary Art.
-He has supported a range of educational and philanthropic initiatives, including the King's School Art Prize, the Tim Olsen Drawing Prize at UNSW, and the John Olsen Family Drawing Prize at the National Art School.
-He has also sponsored a studio space at Artspace, Woolloomooloo, and has served on the University of New South Wales Foundation Board for over 15 years.
+His long-standing support for education and philanthropy includes three decades of sponsorship of the King’s School Art Prize, 25 years supporting the Tim Olsen Drawing Prize at UNSW, and 25 years of sponsorship of the John Olsen Family Drawing Prize at the National Art School.
+He has also sponsored a studio space at Artspace, Woolloomooloo, and has served on the University of New South Wales Foundation Board for more than 15 years.

 0